 We participate with most major pharmacy plans.

 Students and faculty/staff can fill prescriptions at Health & Wellness even if written by an outside (non-UNH) provider.
+We carry most generic and non-generic prescription medications.
 Call 603-862-1094 for details.

 There are 4 ways to get a prescription filled at the pharmacy: